rustwasm/wasm-bindgen/guide/src/contributing/design/rust-type-conversions.md

 The global stack is a fixed-sized static allocation in the wasm module.
-This stack is temporary scratch space for any one function call from either JS to Rust or Rust ot JS.
+This stack is temporary scratch space for any one function call from either JS to Rust or Rust to JS.
 Both Rust and the JS shim generated have pointers to this global stack and will read/write information from it.

 Using this scheme whenever we want to pass `&str` from JS to Rust we can pass